-As at 31 December 2019, the Company had the following subsidiaries:
+As at 31 December 2020, the Company had the following subsidiaries:

-The registered capital of CMAL Bo Yu transportation Co., Ltd. ("CMAL Bo Yu") is RMB60,000,000 and the Company holds 100% of its equity interests.
+CMAL Bo Yu transportation Co., Ltd. ("CMAL Bo Yu") incorporated in No,111-5-1, Shengtai Road, Fusheng Prefecture, Jiangbei District, Chongqing City, the PRC possesses the registered capital of RMB60,000,000 and the Company holds 100% of its equity interests.
 CMAL Bo Yu's main business includes general freight, storage (storage of dangerous goods not included), logistics planning and consultation and telecommunication services in the PRC.
-Please refer to note 1 to the financial statements of this report for further details.
+Please refer to note 1 to the financial statements of this annual report for further details.

-Chongqing Future Supply Chain Management Co., Ltd. ("Chongqing Future") has a registered capital of RMB30,000,000 and the Company holds 100% of its equity interests.
-Chongqing Future is mainly engaged in general freight, storage (storage of dangerous goods not included), loading and unloading, handling, distribution, package processing (excluding printing), packaging, automobile components and parts sub-packaging, processing (excluding engine processing) and sales, international freight forwarding services (excluding international shipping forwarding) and logistics information consultation and solution design, etc. Please refer to note 1 to the financial statement of this report for further details.
+Chongqing Future Supply Chain Management Co., Ltd. ("Chongqing Future") incorporated in Logistics Distribution Plant, No.10, Huiliu Road, Beibu New District, Chongqing City, the PRC has a registered capital of RMB30,000,000 and the Company holds 100% of its equity interests.
+Chongqing Future is mainly engaged in general freight, storage (storage of dangerous goods not included), loading and unloading, handling, distribution, package processing (excluding printing), packaging, automobile components and parts sub-packaging, processing (excluding engine processing) and sales, international freight forwarding services (excluding international shipping forwarding) and logistics information consultation and solution design, etc. Please refer to note 1 to the financial statement of this annual report for further details.

-Chongqing Changan Minsheng Fuyong Logistics Co., Ltd. ("Chongqing Fuyong") has a registered capital of RMB5,000,000, and 100% of its equity interests is held by the Company.
+Chongqing Changan Minsheng Fuyong Logistics Co., Ltd. ("Chongqing Fuyong") incorporated in No.26-11, Zongbao Road, Shapingba District, Chongqing City, the PRC has a registered capital of RMB5,000,000, and 100% of its equity interests is held by the Company.
 The Company will explore the electronic information products logistics business and the bonded logistics business in Xiyong Bonded Area in Chongqing through Chongqing Fuyong.
-Please refer to note 1 to the financial statement of this report for further details.
+Please refer to note 1 to the financial statement of this annual report for further details.

-Hangzhou Changan Minsheng was established on 17 May 2013.
+Hangzhou Changan Minsheng was incorporated on 17 May 2013 in No.599, Luyin Road, Qianjin Industrial Park (Jiangdong Benji Qukuai), Hangzhou City, Zhejiang Province, the PRC.
 After the capital increase of RMB360,000,000 on 12 December 2016, its registered capital reaches to RMB610,000,000 and the Company holds 100% of its equity interests.
 Hangzhou Changan Minsheng is mainly engaged in dangerous goods road transportation, large objects transportation; freight stowage, forwarding and tally; domestic waterway freight forwarding; processing, producing, assembling, selling finished vehicles, automobile raw materials, parts and parts package materials; developing logistics software and providing logistics technology consultation.
-Please refer to note 1 to the financial statement of this report for further details.
+Please refer to note 1 to the financial statement of this annual report for further details.

-Nanjing CMSC Logistics Co., Ltd. ("Nanjing CMSC") was established on 26 July 2007 with a registered capital of RMB100,000,000.
+Nanjing CMSC Logistics Co., Ltd. ("Nanjing CMSC") was incorporated on 26 July 2007 in No.222, Qinshuiting West Road, Economic and Technological Development Zone, Jiangning District, Nanjing City, Jiangsu Province, the PRC with a registered capital of RMB100,000,000.
 The Company holds 67% of its equity interests and Sumitomo Corporation ("Sumitomo") holds 33% of its equity interests.
-Nanjing CMSC is mainly engaged in general freight, domestic freight forwarding, provision of international freight forwarding for cargos transported via sea, air and land; import and export and related services, assembly and processing of automobile parts, leasing of machineries and vehicles, etc. Please refer to note 1 to the financial statement of this report for further details.
+Nanjing CMSC is mainly engaged in general freight, domestic freight forwarding, provision of international freight forwarding for cargos transported via sea, air and land; import and export and related services, assembly and processing of automobile parts, leasing of machineries and vehicles, etc. Please refer to note 1 to the financial statement of this annual report for further details.